 The Consolidated Plan must identify federal, state and local resources expected to be available to the City of San Leandro to address priority needs and specific objectives identified in the Strategic Plan.
-In FY 2021-2022 the City of San Leandro will receive an allocation of \$763,357.
-The HOME allocation for the same period \$224,884.
+In FY 2022-2023 the City of San Leandro will \$747,498.
+The estimate for the City's HOME allocation for the same period is \$245,827.
+Additionally, there will be a carry-over of approximately \$331,319 of prior year funding that will result in approximately \$580,000 in available HOME Investment Partnership funding.